 The 3-Hour Diet is all-inclusive.
 There are no prohibited types of food.
 In fact, some of the most maligned foods are allowed in small portions.
 Dieters can eat occasional fast food chicken, chocolate candy bars, bacon, and red meat.
 This is alluring for those who aren’t ready to give up their favorite foods.

 Cruise believes that there are no bad foods, just bad portions.
 Following this methodology, the 3-Hour Diet is fairly sensible.
-It takes into account the undeniable fact that calories are what determine weight gain and sets strict calorie limits for each meal and snack.
-The 3-Hour Diet’s meal plan also encourages eating a balanced diet of carbohydrates, proteins, fats, fruits and vegetables.
+It takes into account the undeniable fact that calories are what determine weight gain, and sets strict calorie limits for each meal and snack.
+The 3-Hour Diet’s meal plan also encourages eating a balanced diet of carbohydrates, proteins, fats, fruits, and vegetables.

 One danger is that the frequent eating involved in the 3-Hour Diet can offer an opportunity for abuse, especially if you have problems overeating to begin with.
 If portion sizes aren’t controlled, frequent eating can actually cause you to gain weight.
-And the experts don't even agree that regular, small portions necessarily translate into weight loss.
-Another issue is that the 3-Hour Diet does not address the necessity of exercise, saying that although it may help with weight loss, it’s not required.
+Similarly, if you struggle with addiction to certain foods, such as sugar, this diet is not designed to help you overcome that addiction.

-However, every weight-loss program should include some type of physical activity.
+However, every weight loss program should include some type of physical activity.
 People become overweight when they eat more calories than they use, and one of the causes of the obesity epidemic in the United States is an inactive lifestyle.
 Dieters who combine the 3-Hour Diet with a healthy exercise program may very well see positive, long-term results.